Mom · Momager · Writer · Founder · Traveler ·

 All of them.

-I spent many years in rooms that were never meant for me.
-Foster care.
-Group homes.
-Five high schools.
+I spent years in rooms that were never meant for me — foster care, group homes, five high schools before I finished one.
 I learned where the door was, who held the key, and how to pick the lock when I had to.

-All while living with a diagnosis I refuse to let lead.
+All of it alongside a diagnosis I refuse to let lead.

 There's only one Neola Husbands.